-COURSE: JROTC 2002 -- Leadership Education and Training (LET Level 2)
+COURSE: JROTC 2001 -- Leadership Education and Training 1 (LET Level 1)

-PREREQUISITE (s): Be enrolled at Cumberland Valley High School as a Sophomore (10th grade) or higher, have completed all requirements for LET 1, and meet all criteria to participate in the JROTC program as outlined in Army Regulation 145-2.
+PREREQUISITE (s): Be enrolled at Cumberland Valley High School in grades 9-12 and meet all criteria to participate in the JROTC program as outlined in Army Regulation 145-2 (AR 145-2) and Cadet Command Regulation 145-2 (CCR 145-2).

-DESCRIPTION: The Junior Reserve Officers Training Corps (JROTC) Program prepares high school cadets for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as a citizen.
-The program at Cumberland Valley High School promotes high school graduation, and encourages cadets to seek higher education and other opportunities that will lead to their long-term success.
+DESCRIPTION: The Junior Reserve Officers Training Corps (JROTC) Program prepares high school cadets for responsible leadership roles, while making them aware of their rights, responsibilities, and privileges as citizens.
+The program at Cumberland Valley High School promotes high school graduation, and encourages cadets to seek higher education and other opportunities which will lead to their long-term success.
 In addition, the program impresses upon students that it is the individual who determines his or her own success through hard work, integrity, sound judgment, and a desire to be the very best at whatever they do.
-The goal of LET 2 is to motivate JROTC cadets to be better citizens.
-To help accomplish this goal, the course covers citizenship, leadership, time and resource management, goal setting, drug prevention and awareness, and a number of subjects that enhance the instruction received in other academic areas, including English, History, Science, and Physical Education.
-In other words, the course is designed to help the cadet succeed throughout their lives - both while in high school and after graduation.
+The goal of LET 1 is to motivate first year JROTC cadets to be better citizens.
+To help accomplish this goal, the course covers citizenship, leadership, time and resource management, goal setting, drug prevention and awareness, and a number of other subjects which enhance the instruction received in other academic areas, including English, History, Science, and Physical Education.
+In other words, the course is designed to help the cadets succeed throughout their lives - both while in high school and after graduation.

-TEXT: JROTC 145 - SCT Leadership Education and Training 2 (LET 2)
+TEXT: JROTC 145 - SCT Leadership Education and Training 1 (LET 1)